lucapezzini/peirce_computational_stylistics/README.md

 Some code for an on-going analysis of CS Peirce's works by computational stylistics, performed by Luca Pezzini and Bea Somà.

 ## The good, the effective and the ugly
 This part of the analysis focuses on the strangeness of Peircean terminology and on the repetition of technical terms.
 [Here](https://www.rivisteweb.it/doi/10.30460/120540) is the full paper.
+A preprint will soon be available.

 Cite as:
 ```